 Announcement Regarding California’s Drought Conditions

-If everyone does a little, we save a lot.
+If everyone does a little, we all save a lot.
 Help us conserve water with these helpful tips:

-- No more than 10 minutes per station, and watering only between 5 pm and 9 am.
+- No more than 10 minutes per station, and no watering between 9 am and 5 pm.

 - Fix leaking faucets and running toilets.
 Save up to 20 gallons a day.